April

 26th April 1937 Guernica

-Seventy-four years ago today it was market day in Guernica, a small town in northern Spain considered to be the spiritual capital of Basque culture.
+It was market day on April 26th 1937 in Guernica, a small town in northern Spain considered to be the spiritual capital of Basque culture.
 In late afternoon, without warning or provocation, Luftwaffe aircraft swooped down over Guernica.
 Wave after wave bombarded the … Continue reading

 27th April 1882 the Death of Ralph Waldo Emerson

-He’s been called the “prophet of his generation,” “America’s Plato,” “the Sage of Concord” and “the single most influential figure in American literary history”.
-Today we celebrate a true colossus – Ralph Waldo Emerson – who died one hundred and twenty-nine … Continue reading
+He’s been called the “prophet of his generation,” “America’s Plato,” “the Sage of Concord” and “the single most influential figure in American literary history.”
+Today we celebrate a true colossus – Ralph Waldo Emerson – who died on this day in … Continue reading

 28th April 1945 the Execution of Mussolini

-Sixty-six years ago today, Italy’s fascist dictator Benito Mussolini was summarily executed by communist partisans and his body brutalised, violated and hung up for public display in Milan’s Piazzo Loreto – as ignominious a death as any of those Caesars … Continue reading
+On this day in 1945, Italy’s fascist dictator Benito Mussolini was summarily executed by communist partisans and his body brutalised, violated and hung up for public display in Milan’s Piazzo Loreto – as ignominious a death as any of those … Continue reading

 29th April 1916 the Easter Rising